 Scramble

-Enabling Scramble does have the potential to slow down your VPN connection, which makes sense.
-The VPN server is taking a little extra time to try to hide your connection.
-Even if that delay is only a few milliseconds, it could be enough to slow down your video stream.
+Enabling Scramble can slow down your VPN connection because the VPN server is taking a little extra time to hide your connection.

 Recommended Setting: For the fastest VPN connection, leave this unchecked.
 Only turn Scramble on if you’re having trouble connecting to some streaming services.

-Here you can change to protocol between OpenVPN and IKEv2 Beta.
-If you’re using OpenVPN, you can switch between UDP and TCP, and even change what port your Android TV is using to connect.
+If you’re using OpenVPN, you can switch between UDP and TCP and even change what port your Android TV uses to connect.

 VPN Protocol: OpenVPN vs IKEv2 Beta

 IKEv2 Beta (Internet Key Exchange version 2) is part of an authentication suite known as IPSec.
-As a protocol, it’s extremely customizable, however telling IPVanish to use this protocol actually removes a lot of your connection options. (source)
+As a protocol, it’s incredibly customizable.

 Protocol: TCP vs. UDP